rauhs/klang/README.md

 One very simple and effective way to cope (or rather: "help") with understanding behavior is extensive logging from the start of the development.
-This projects the concurrent nature of the control flow into a single, easy to understand and linear trace of events.
+This projects the concurrent nature of the control flow into a single, easy to understand linear trace of events.
 The javascript console is not powerful enough, hence this library.

 # Clojars